11 of the Best Free SEO Tools

 Top uses for Screaming Frog SEO Spider

-There are plenty of keyword research tools to help you rank on Google, but what about other sites like Amazon, YouTube, eBay and Playstore?
+There are plenty of keyword research tools to help you rank on Google, but what about other sites like Amazon, YouTube and eBay?
 If you’re aiming to rank well on any of these sites (and more), then you may want to delve deeper into keywords used specifically on these platforms.
-Keyword.io allows you to enter a search keyword and presents you with popular related searches on the various sites.
+Keyword.io allows you to do just that.

 Top uses for Keyword.io

-- Find longtail keywords on specific search sites other than Google
+• Find longtail keywords on specific search platforms other than Google

-The clean layout of SEOptimer gives you a brief overview of your site’s SEO performance, and then helps you identify some areas for improvement.
-If you’re quite visual and are looking for something that’s helpful but not too complicated, the this could be the tool for you.
+The clean layout of SEOptimer gives you a brief overview of your site’s SEO performance and then helps you identify some areas for improvement.
+If you’re quite visual and are looking for something that’s helpful but not too complicated, then this could be the tool for you.

 Top uses for SEOptimer